Configuring your app

 # For JSON

 The Superlinked library performs internal batching for embeddings, with a default batch size of 10000.
 If you are utilizing a chunk size different from 10000, it is advisable to adjust this batch size to match your chunk size.
-To modify this, alter the ONLINE_PUT_CHUNK_SIZE value in this file
+To modify this, set the ONLINE_PUT_CHUNK_SIZE environment variable to the desired number.

 Customize your API